teobiton/cryptopen/README.md

 ## Purpose

-The final goal is to provide a functional OpenSource implementation that can be used in System on Chips.
-This will require a extensive testbench and a flow with synthesis tools to use the **sha1** modules on a FPGA board.
+The final goal is to provide functional OpenSource implementations that can be used in System on Chips.
+This will require extensive testbenches and a flow with synthesis tools.